 Bars and restaurants

 Surprisingly for a community of a little over 2,000 people, there are numerous top-class bars and restaurants in Longyearbyen where one can enjoy a range of local delicacies.
-Perhaps one of the most highly regarded is Huset, which has a long history dating back to its establishment as a village hall in 1951.
+Perhaps one of the most highly regarded is restaurant and bistro Huset, which has a long history dating back to its establishment as a village hall in 1951.
 Huset is famous for its delectable Scandinavian cuisine and abundant wine cellar, which is one of the largest in Northern Europe with a staggering 20,000 bottles of wine.
 Polfareren is a newer restaurant that has garnered an impressive reputation in a short amount of time.
 Set in the modern atmosphere of the Svalbard Hotell, you can expect to be served mouth-watering Nordic, French and Asian dishes by friendly and attentive staff.
 For those looking to discover an assortment of delectable cocktails, look no further than the Radisson Blu hotel.
 This classy establishment has some of the finest in town and is a fantastic place to stay for the duration of your trip.

 The fascinating thing about a location so close to the North Pole is the effect that the seasons have on the skies.
 From spring until autumn, the midnight sun (as it is known to locals) never sets, which results in an eternal day.
 However, during the winter months, from November to February, the opposite situation occurs and the sun never rises.
 This attracts people from all over the world to the island as it is the only populated place on earth where you can see the northern lights overhead during the middle of the day.